-I'm a fifth year Ph.D. student in Computer Science at University of Washington, working with Prof. Arvind Krishnamurthy and Dr. Matthai Philipose.
+I'm a sixth year Ph.D. student in Computer Science at University of Washington, working with Prof. Arvind Krishnamurthy and Dr. Matthai Philipose.
+I'm generally interest at deep learning system, distributed system, mobile system, and computer networks.
 Previously I worked with Prof. David Wetherall and Prof. Aruna Balasumbramanian.
 I received my bachelor degree in Institute for Theoretical Computer Science (supervised by Prof. Andrew Yao) at Tsinghua University.

 - Sequential Model Specialization: aims to accelerate the speed of recognizing entities such as objects, people, scenes and activities in every frame of video footage of day-to-day life, by exploiting "specialized" convolutional neural networks (CNNs) under highly skewed distribution.
 When applied to recognizing faces in TV shows and movies we realized end-to-end classification speedups of 2.4-7.8x/2.6-11.2x (on GPU/CPU) relative to a state-of-the-art convolutional neural network, at competitive accuracy.